Havent posted in a long time mainly due to a vacation in China.

 Apple seeds do contain a small amount of poison, amygdaline which changes into cyanide when digested, so make sure you keep the seeds out of the mash.
 It would be a very small amount of poison and the seeds are only dangerous if the coating broken, but better safe than sorry. (it is possible to swallow the seeds safely when they have no damage to the coating, but who wants to anyway?)

-Apple skins and the tougher parts near the core give a bitter taste when fermented as well, so its best to peel them and cut the apples as if you would eat them.
+Apple skins and the tougher parts near the core give a bitter taste when fermented as well, so it’s best to peel them and cut the apples as if you would eat them.

 Step 2: Fermenting